plathanus-tech/django_boilerplate/README.md

     Some important variables:

-    - HOST: This will define where the project will be reachable when you build in the next step.
-If you leave the default, `dev.boilerplate.com` then all you need to do is add it to `/etc/hosts` like:

-      `127.0.0.1 dev.boilerplate.com`

     - DJANGO_SECRET_KEY: For development this can be any value, changing this value after having users registered will break their passwords.
     - DJANGO_DEBUG: When set to True (1) will display Tracebacks and will add a debug toolbar in the site.
     - SQL_HOST: Leaving this value to `localhost` allows you to externally access the database while the docker-compose services are running.